A. Patron registration

 5. All items may be renewed three times unless a reserve has been placed on the item.
 No more than 10 DVDs may be checked out at a time.

 6. Reserves will be accepted on all materials.
-The patron will be notified by telephone, e-mail, text message, or postcard when the material is ready.
+The patron will be notified by telephone, e-mail, or text message when the material is ready.
 Reserved items will be held for one week after notification.

 C. Overdue, lost, and damaged items